deepopo/CLF/README.md

 Because of the need of scientific research, I had the honor to read *CLF* and tried to reproduce the paper.
 This Repository is a trial of reproduction of the paper:
   >CLF: Zhang J , Yu P S .
 Integrated anchor and social link predictions across social networks[C] International Conference on Artificial Intelligence.
 AAAI Press, 2015.

-The *CLF* can either predict social links among users in the another network as well as anchor links aligning two networks.
+The *CLF* can either predict social links among users in another network as well as anchor links aligning two networks.
 Before to execute *CLF*, you should install the following packages:
 ``pip install networkx``
 ``pip install sklearn``